mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## Scavenger Ghoul

 ### Lore
 The Border's constant violence creates ample food for ghouls.
-These undead scavengers lurk near battlefields and ambush sites, waiting for fresh corpses—or making their own.
+These undead scavengers lurk near battlefields and ambush sites, waiting for fresh corpsesâ€”or making their own.
 ### Tactics
 - Hunt in packs (2-8 ghouls)
 - Target wounded enemies